 Java Result: 2

-What Is The Difference Between Unchecked And Checked Exceptions?
+What is the Difference Between Unchecked and Checked Exceptions?

-The Difference Between Unchecked And Checked Exceptions a Checked Exceptions are checked when the program is running, but Unchecked Exceptions are checked when the program is being compiled.
+The Difference Between Unchecked And Checked Exceptions Checked Exceptions are checked when the program is running, but Unchecked Exceptions are checked when the program is being compiled.

 The following listed below are the two main types of exceptions in Java.

-- Checked exception
+• Checked exception

-- Unchecked exception
+• Unchecked exception

-How To Handle Multiple Exceptions In Java?
+How to Handle Multiple Exceptions in Java?

 The only way to Handle Multiple Exceptions In Java is must use the Java multi-catch block.

 One or more catch blocks can come after a try block.
 Each catch block must have its own handler for an error.
-So, if you need to do different things when different exceptions happen, you can use the Java multi-catch block.

 Java Exceptions Try Catch